 For experienced hikers who are seeking an adventure, the entire stretch of the Kalalau Trail is an extremely challenging 11-mile trek of sheer cliffs, stream crossings and narrow passages.

 Viewing the coast by sea is just as memorable, you’ll share the water with playful spinner dolphins and even humpback whales during the winter months.
 Opt for a catamaran for a more leisurely ride, or book a spot on a more thrilling excursion with a zodiac boat.

 Accessible only by kayak during the calmer summer months, Miloli’i Beach is a gorgeous stretch of sand protected by a vibrant reef along the Na Pali Coast.
 This is a favorite spot for the endangered Hawaiian Monk Seal to post up and relax on the warm sand, as well as Hawaiian Green Sea Turtles stopping by to feed off the coral.
 Camping is available here by permit only.

-The Kalalau Trail provides the lone land access point to the famous Kalalau Beach, but it’s not for the faint of heart by any means.
+The Kalalau Trail provides the lone land access point to the famous Kalalau Beach, but it’s not for the faint of heart.
 Once you get past Hanakoa Valley, the trail gets rough and more dangerous.
 Through five valleys and 11 miles of rugged coastline, experienced hikers will be rewarded with some of the most culturally significant landscapes on the island.
 The trail itself was first constructed in the 1800s (don’t worry, it has been rebuilt and well-maintained since then), though early Hawaiians settled there much earlier than that.